 Systems thinking is the holistic approach to analysis that considers the whole system, it’s individual parts and how they interact with each other.
 Organisations and business models can all be conceptualised using systems thinking and it is also a strategy consultants preferred way to isolate issues and present recommendations as it makes it easy for clients to understand their thinking and where it fits in the wider picture.

-Look and feel of the test
+Look and feel of the McKinsey digital assessment

-Candidates have 60 minutes to complete 1-3 scenarios with 4-5 tasks in each scenario and every candidate will be tasked with completing a different combination of tasks making it hard to prepare or work together with a friend.
+In the McKinsey digital assessment candidates have 60 minutes to complete 1-3 scenarios with 4-5 tasks in each scenario and every candidate will be tasked with completing a different combination of tasks making it hard to prepare or work together with a friend.
 This works out at approximately 5 minutes per task.

-Scenario 1: Species protection
+Scenario 1 in the digital assessment: Species protection

 Objective: To protect an endangered species of plant or animal from an incoming invader